puppetlabs/puppetlabs-firewall/README.markdown

       }->
       firewall { '002 accept related established rules': proto   => 'all',
-        ctstate => ['RELATED', 'ESTABLISHED'],
+        state => ['RELATED', 'ESTABLISHED'],
         action  => 'accept',
       }
     }

-The rules in `pre` should allow basic networking (such as ICMP and TCP), and ensure that existing connections are not closed.
+The rules in `pre` should allow basic networking (such as ICMP and TCP) and ensure that existing connections are not closed.

 2. Add the `post` class to `my_fw/manifests/post.pp` and include any default rules to be applied last.